HEGSRR/HEGSRR.github.io/_posts/2022-06-01-replication-dimaggio.md

 ---
-title: "Replication and the search for laws in the geographic sciences"
+title: "A Replication of DiMaggio et al. (2020) in Phoenix, AZ"
 categories:
   - publication
 tags: